MrCodeCX/blocks_game_js/README.md

 # Blocks Game

-A small legacy browser game built with plain JavaScript, HTML Canvas, and CSS.
+A small falling-block puzzle game built with plain JavaScript, HTML Canvas, and CSS.

-This project is a rescued portfolio piece: the original gameplay logic was kept intentionally close to its early version, while the presentation, folder structure, and visual polish were updated so it can stand as a clean showcase of older work.
+This was my first JavaScript project.
+It uses Canvas for rendering, keyboard events for player input, and plain JavaScript classes to handle the game state, pieces, movement, rotation, and row clearing.

+The project does not use a framework, bundler, or package manager.
+It is intentionally simple and runs directly in the browser.

 ![Blocks Game overview](docs/screenshots/overview.png)

 ## Gameplay Preview

 ![Blocks Game gameplay](docs/screenshots/gameplay.png)

-## About

-Blocks Game is a falling-block puzzle game inspired by classic block-stacking mechanics.
-Pieces spawn at the top of the board, move through a grid, rotate, settle, and can clear completed rows for points.

-The project does not use a framework, bundler, or package manager.
-It is intentionally simple and runs directly in the browser.

 ## Features